Silver Trophy Chase Preview, Tips, Runners & Trends

 Silver Trophy Chase Trend Analysis

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Silver Trophy Chase, that stallion Court Cave has produced 2 winners (2019,2013).
+Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Silver Trophy Chase:

-Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Silver Trophy Chase, that stallion is Midnight Legend who has failed to produce a winner from 6 runners.
+Looking over the past renewals, there is only one stallion whose offspring have been disappointed with multiple attempts but no wins in the Silver Trophy Chase; that stallion is Midnight Legend, who has failed to produce a winner from 6 runners.

 Route to the Silver Trophy Chase